khulnasoft-lab/khulnasoft-ui/doc/contributing/adding_css.md

 ## Writing components styles

-GitLab UI components are primarily styled with "component styles", meaning that each component generally has its own stylesheet and uses a limited number of CSS selectors.
-This approach makes it relatively trivial for consumers to re-implement some components in languages other than Vue, and to inherit from GitLab UI's styles by applying a few high-level CSS classes.
+KhulnaSoft UI components are primarily styled with "component styles", meaning that each component generally has its own stylesheet and uses a limited number of CSS selectors.
+This approach makes it relatively trivial for consumers to re-implement some components in languages other than Vue, and to inherit from KhulnaSoft UI's styles by applying a few high-level CSS classes.

 Tailwind CSS utilities can also be used within components when they present a clear advantage over component styles.
 For example, toggling an element's visibility is better done by adding or removing